threepointone/glam/README.md

 glam can 'polyfill' for browsers that don't support css vars and / or `@apply`. fancy! you could then generate separate bundles targeting different browsers.

-- `vars` - bool - default `false`
-- `apply` - bool - default `true`

-you can bundle all your css with your js, and not create css files.

 - `inline` - bool - default `false`